l7mp/stunner/docs/DEPLOYMENT.md

 # Deployment models

-STUNner can be deployed in many combinations to support a wide range of operational requirements.
+STUNner can be deployed in many different ways, supporting a wide range of operational requirements.
 First, it supports multiple [architectural models](#architectural-models) where it can act either as a simple headless STUN/TURN server or a fully fledged ingress gateway in front of an entire Kubernetes-based media server pool.
 Second, when STUNner is configured as an ingress gateway then there are multiple [ICE models](#ice-models), based on whether only the client connects via STUNner or both clients and media servers use STUNner to set up the media-plane connection.
-Third, STUNner can run in one of two [control plane models](#control-plane-models), based on whether the user manually supplies STUNner configuration or there is a separate STUNner control plane that automatically reconciles the dataplane state based on a high-level [declarative API](https://gateway-api.sigs.k8s.io).
+Third, STUNner can run in one of several [control plane models](#control-plane-models), based on whether the user manually supplies STUNner configuration or there is a separate STUNner control plane that automatically reconciles the dataplane based on a high-level [declarative API](https://gateway-api.sigs.k8s.io).

 ## Architectural models